kai3n/sentiment-analysis-imdb/README.md

 # Sentiment Analysis project with imdb

 The goal of this project is to analys your sentiment through the review typed on the page.
 If the background turns into green, that means you have the positive review.
 Red is the opposite.
-This project acheived `91%` accuracy
+This project acheived `91%` accuracy.

 ## Getting Started